 research, more efforts need to be made to accelerate innovation, knowledge transfer

-• Access to talent is one of the major issues for Dutch startups.
+from universities, knowledge institutions to spin-offs or startups. - Access to talent is one of the major issues for Dutch startups.
 The global tech

 ecosystem is competitive, and companies in the Netherlands are fighting a constant